rzc0d3r/ESET-KeyGen/README.md

 ### Installing python and libraries

-> You can skip this step if you use the compiled .exe file from the release
+> You can skip this step if you use the compiled executable file from the release

 1. Go to the official [Python website](https://www.python.org/downloads) and download the version for your system (the project runs starting with [Python 3.8.0](https://www.python.org/downloads/release/python-380))